dsabel/stmshf/README.md

 in the paper

-Manfred Schmidt-Schauss and David Sabel
+Manfred Schmidt-Schauss and David Sabel:
 Correctness of an STM Haskell implementation.
 In ICFP'13, pages 161-172, New York, NY, USA, September 2013.
 ACM.